 You can only receive one payment in a 12-month period and the amount cannot exceed a gross amount of $10,000.

-Under very limited circumstances, you can apply to the Department of Human Services (DHS) to have your benefit or part of your benefit released on compassionate grounds.
-DHS follow strict guidelines and will only allow release of superannuation for the following specific reasons:
+Under very limited circumstances, you can apply to the Australian Taxation Office (ATO) to have your benefit or part of your benefit released on compassionate grounds.
+The ATO follow strict guidelines and will only allow release of superannuation for the following specific reasons: